SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Conclusion

-SymBoltz shows that it is possible to create a symbolic-numeric, approximation-free and differentiable Boltzmann solver with modern numerical techniques.
-It excels at model simplicity and ease of modification.
-More work is needed to make it as feature-complete and fast as CAMB and CLASS that have been refined over many years.
-A major goal is to compute values and derivatives of perturbation-derived spectra fast enough for use with gradient-based MCMC samplers.
-Implicit ODE solvers, nonlinear and linear equation solvers, sparse matrix methods and differentiability are all demanding numerical techniques.
-Making them work robustly and efficiently together is challenging, but the current state shows promise.
-SymBoltz is built on (and has contributed to) several evolving Julia packages, and will continue to grow both on its own and with improvements to its dependencies.

-SymBoltz is easy to install from \url{https://github.com/hersle/SymBoltz.jl}.
-Documentation is available there, and the code is tested with continuous integration to ensure it remains correct and up-to-date (see \cref{sec:testing}). \textbf{Anyone is encouraged to ask questions, give feedback, open issues and contribute pull requests in the repository!} We hope SymBoltz offers valuable competition and new ideas on the Boltzmann solver market.
+SymBoltz is publicly available\footnote{\url{https://github.com/hersle/SymBoltz.jl}} and easy to install.
+Documentation is also available,\footnote{\url{https://hersle.github.io/SymBoltz.jl/}} and the code is tested with continuous integration to remain up-to-date (see Sect. \ref{sec:testing}).
+All questions and contributions are welcome in the repository.
+We hope SymBoltz proves useful and that it offers valuable ideas on the Boltzmann solver market.